OngYewsoon/Set-of-Sets/readme.md

 ```

 ### If using provided data
-1) Open the .src folder.
+1) Open the src folder.
 There should be four folders.
 2) Place the contents of each folder in the corresponding /data/ folder in the main codebase.
 3) Open run_all.py.
 Modify hyperparameters and select experiments as desired.
 Hyperparameters are as follows:
 	* run_name = 'Test_Run' # Name of experiment - Folder containing results will be named this.